Transport service between the department 93 and CDG airport

 Discover monuments such as the fresco entitled "Migrants" 1.2 km away, which can be seen on the blind facade of a building.
 There is the majestic fresco "The Underwater World" 1.7 km away, a wall that runs along the avenue depicting black and white swimmers, a mermaid and aquatic animals.
 If you want to relax, there are attractions just a few minutes' walk from the hotel.
 The Stade de France where you can visit behind the scenes.
 To find out more about Saint Denis, you can also make a detour to the royal necropolis where you will discover the cathedral.
 The Saint Denis Center Basilique hotel will make you spend a wonderful stay while making you discover what the city has to offer.

-Discover the Air and Space Museum
+Explore the Air and Space Museum

-A large collection at your fingertips
+A vast collection at your fingertips

-How to visit the Air and Space Museum?
+Visiting the Air and Space Museum

 How to get from Saint-Denis to Charles de Gaulle Airport by a private chauffeured car ?